The most significant corporate acquisitions and divestments since 1999

 Stockmann sold its department store business in Russia to Reviva Holdings Limited on 1 February 2016.
 Reviva bought 100 per cent of AO Stockmann, a Russian subsidiary of Stockmann plc, and assumed operations of all seven department stores in Russia.

-Stockmann has signed an agreement to sell the business operations of Hobby Hall to the Finnish SGN Group.
-The transaction will be completed on 31 December 2016, and the business will be transferred on 1 January 2017.
+Stockmann signed an agreement to sell the business operations of Hobby Hall to the Finnish SGN Group.
+The transaction was completed on 31 December 2016, and the business was transferred on 1 January 2017.